viorelspinu/nao/google-assistant-cegeka/ga-proxy-server/readme.md

 4. you can see what is happening in container running "docker logs -f ga_proxy_server"

 AUTHORIZATION STEPS (__JUST_ONE_TIME__)

+0. follow "configure a developer project and account settings" and "register a device model" from here - https://developers.google.com/assistant/sdk/guides/service/python/embed/config-dev-project-and-account, then copy the credentials json file (from step "Download credentials") over the .client_credentials.json file

 1. run "docker exec -it ga_proxy_server bash" to get in the container